-Welcome to the Student Access Center at Erie Community College!
+Welcome to the Student Access Center at SUNY Erie!
 We look forward to working with you should you feel the need for accommodations and support services as you pursue your studies at the college.

 documentation guidelines are guided by the recommendations of the Association

 on Higher Education and Disability (AHEAD).
 The purpose of documentation is to

 verify disability and to provide an accurate reflection of current functioning.